meshvaD/MotionPlanner/README.md

 TO DO: ensure that no part of the link if touching any obstacles, not just the tip of the end effector

+### Other
+* visualize the Joint Space of any 2-joint system, given the Cartesian Space